 Athlete / Competition Category Protective Headgear requirement Relevant article Additional provisions All - Jumping & Cross- Country tests The use of a properly fastened protective headgear is mandatory.
-All - Iping & ross- ountry Senior Athletes may be allowed to remove their Headgear while accepting prizes or during the Protective headgear must comply with any of the European (EN), British (PAS), North American (ASTM), Australian/New Zealand tested standards.
-Failure to wear such Protective Headgear where and when required after being notified to do All - Dressage tests The Dressage Rules apply 538.1.1 so by an Official, shall result in a Yellow Warning Card.
-AII At all times when mounted Art.
+Senior Athletes may be allowed to remove their Headgear while accepting prizes or during the national anthem.
+It is recommended that Athletes not remove their Headgear during the lap of honour Art.
+538.1.1 Protective headgear must comply with any of the European (EN), British (PAS), North American (ASTM), Australian/New Zealand tested standards.
+Failure to wear such Protective Headgear where and when required after being notified to do as by an Official shall ensult in a All - Dressage tests The Dressage Rules apply 538.1.1 so by an Official, shall result in a Yellow Warning Card.
+All At all times when mounted Art.
 427 Sanction: prohibition from further riding until the protective headgear is properly in place Protective headgear is recommended for the persons presenting the horse in a horse inspection.